Imwhattherel/ThinLineRadio/docs/platforms/macos.md

         ssl_auto_cert = mydomain.com
         ssl_listen = :443

 > **Note:** SQLite is no longer supported in version 7.
-You must use PostgreSQL or MySQL/MariaDB.
+You must use PostgreSQL.
 See the [update guide](../update-from-v6.md) for migration instructions.

 Then simply run ThinLine Radio without any arguments.